theinvertedform/umt.world/about.md

 [^1]: “Vim - the Ubiquitous Text Editor.” welcome home : vim online.
 Accessed June 3, 2024. https://www.vim.org/.

-# What kind of book is a website?
+# Writing Online {.heading}

 My writing practise includes critical writing, research, and fiction.
 The last is conceived of as belonging to traditional publishing, and as of yet is only a part of the website project through what influence it may have on my style.
 The first depends on a constant, renewed encounter with primary works, which itself is a pragmatic reminder to avoid settling into a scholarly mindset.
 I am interested in the political--economic character expressed in culture.
 My research into the history of art is the case-work of my philosophical research into the relationship between art and society.
 I follow an intuition that there is an avenue through culture for the optimism of the revolutionary.

 I am always interested in critical modernism, as well as the precursors to digital aesthetics that I have found in conceptual art and video work.
 I have a major interest in new media, and am working to develop an historical materialist understanding of digital culture, or the technologically-mediated, neurotically-reinforced visual paradigm.
 My literary interests are in writers who move between philosophy and fiction.
 Dostoyevsky, Bolano, and Thomas Mann represent the height of what I have seen in literature; their accomplishment depends critically on the depth of their philosophical feeling.
 Nietzsche and Kierkegaard were two formative writers who showed me that it was also possible to move in the opposite direction, using literary devices in service of the medium of thought.
 I am interested in writers whose style shifts between philosophy and narrative, a diaristic first-person and literary narration; writers like W.G.
 Sebald, Maggie Nelson, Ben Lerner, and Jean-Jacques Rousseau.

-## Tentacles
+## Tentacles {.heading}

 The project that I have described has a political valence that need not be overstated.
 It is true that technical literacy is poor, especially relative to how popular technology is.
 It is non-trivial that the proletariat is exploited in virtue of its subjectively-gratifying relationship to technology; however, one artist combining their writing practise with a contingent aesthetic attraction to computer systems is not politically important.
 My own feelings on the matter are that the entire digital social structure ought to be abolished.
 The pragmatism of controlling the centre of one's existence online is especially relevant, given the present instability of the platforms we might have once taken for granted.
 However, a website still needs to be connected to the web.
 An essential aspect of the project is pre-formatted syndication across social media platforms using a plugin system.
 Pieces of code can be added to the website that will allow for either scraping content from an external source (i.e. film reviews from Letterboxd), or posting content to social media automatically.
 The goal is to collect statistical data that will help me maximize an instrumental use of social media.
 This will not be enough to drive engagement absent my own meaningful participation in any online networks, but it's something to start with.

 The second element of my outreach program is the newsletter.
 This database of email addresses will represent a direct line of communication with people who have double-consented to hearing from me.
 It is of great importance to the overall strategy, and represents a substantial technical and formal challenge.
 The rough idea is to use it to collect additions to the archive.
 Periodically I will send out an update of quotes, theses, links, images, aphorisms, and refactorings.
 The items are all grouped under categorical headings, with some brief commentary on their place in the overall system.

-## The Origins of Art Criticism

-1. Paris in the 19th century

-2. New York

-## White Boy's Literary Canon

-# What Kind of Painting is a Website?
+# What Kind of Painting is a Website? {.heading}

 The published form of the archive functions as a single corpus, added to and refined over time.
 The writing lives as an ongoing process, an accretion of citations, quotes, hyperlinks, and cross-references.
 Notes become essays, grouped under sections around a topic.
 Topics are themselves categorized at the top level, an index tracing where my interests are grouped.
 HTML document structure, CSS, the algorithms of the website generator, the version control system, and the writing environment itself are a synthesis of archive (literary content) and new media (technical implementation).
 It makes possible a form of writing that is appropriate to the digital culture of new media.
 Articles and essays are all well and good, but they don't take advantage of what is made possible in the presentation of text online.
 (This website is itself in an early stage of development, but it has its shape.)